Stability, bifurcation and control of a predator-prey ecosystem with prey herd behaviour against generalist predator with gestation delay: Introduction

 The dynamics of prey may have a significant effect due to predators in trophic systems.
 Depending upon the type of predation, it has been pointed out by Hanski et al.\cite{hanski1991} that while the specialist predators(mustelids) contribute to the multi-annual cycles of rodent populations of northern Europe, the generalist predators, e.g. foxes, buzzards, cats may be responsible in stabilizing the rodent population in southern localities.

-Taking a food chain model of generalist, specialist predators and prey, Upadhyaya et al. \cite{upadhyaya1998} discussed the existence of chaos in an ecological model.
-Hassel and Varley introduced a new functional response function to consider the behaviour of grouping in 1969 \cite{hassell1969}.
+Considering a food chain model of generalist predators, specialist predators and a prey population, Upadhyaya et al.\cite{upadhyaya1998} discussed the existence of chaos in an ecological model.
+Hassel and Varley introduced a new functional response function to consider the behaviour of grouping in 1969\cite{hassell1969}.
 After that, there had been numerous research articles showing the behaviour of the functional response in various ecosystems.
 This depicts the situation when in some interacting populations, predators form group to attack prey to maximize the predation rate.
-Several research papers are published on the study of various aspects of such ecosystem.
-Hsu et al. \cite{hsu2008} studied the global dynamics of such model.
-Kim and Baek \cite{kim2013} studied the impulsive effect on such system.
-In such cases functional response is both prey and predator density dependant where the predators are assumed to move forming a dense colony \cite{cosner1999}.
-Moreover, there are many biological shreds of evidence of group defence \cite{hoogland1976} and group vigilance (the many-eyes effect) \cite{siegfried1975} where preys form group against attacking predators to protect their species from extinction by decreasing the rate of predation.
-In such cases, the functional response is prey density dependant as preys are assumed to stay or move in groups and predators are assumed to have a homogeneous spatial distribution \cite{cosner1999}.
-Batabyal et al. \cite{batabyal2020}, in their paper, considered such functional response and studied the blow-up criterion with mutualistic preys.
+Several research papers have been published on the study of various aspects of such an ecosystem.
+Hsu et al.\cite{hsu2008} studied the global dynamics of such model.
+Kim and Baek\cite{kim2013} studied the impulsive effect on such system.
+In such cases, the functional response is both prey and predator density dependent, where the predators are assumed to move forming a dense colony\cite{cosner1999}.
+Similarly, grouping behaviour is also witnessed in prey species.
+There are many biological shreds of evidence of group defence\cite{hoogland1976,patra2021,bi2022} and group vigilance (the many-eyes effect)\cite{siegfried1975} where preys form group against attacking predators to protect their species from extinction by minimizing the rate of predation.
+Many authors use different kinds of functional responses to model the defensive behaviour in prey\cite{ajraldi2011,braza2012,geritz2013,djilali2019}.
+Among some recent works, Zhang et al.\cite{zhang2021} studied a diffusive predator-prey model with a prey population showing group defence that includes aggression efficiency in the functional response, which could induce instability and bifurcation.
+Batabyal \& Jana\cite{batabyal2021} used Beddington-DeAngelis functional response for group defence in prey with a modification to the response function by replacing the prey density with the square-root response function.